-PACE DETECTION VIA SECONDARY SERIAL INTERFACE
+PACE DETECTION VIA SECONDARY SERIAL INTERFACE (ADAS1000 AND ADAS1000-1 ONLY)

-The ADAS1000-3/ADAS1000-4 provide a second serial interface for users to implement their own pace detection schemes.
+The ADAS1000/ADAS1000-1 provide a second serial interface for users who want to implement their own pace detection schemes.
 This interface is configured as a primary interface.
 It provides ECG data at the 128 kHz data rate only.
-The purpose of this interface is to allow the user to access the ECG data at a rate sufficient to allow them to run their own pace algorithm, while maintaining all the filtering and decimation of the ECG data that the ADAS1000-3/ ADAS1000-4 offer on the standard serial interface (2 kHz and 16 kHz data rates).
+The purpose of this interface is to allow the user to access the ECG data at a rate sufficient to allow them to run their own pace algorithm, while maintaining all the filtering and decimation of the ECG data that the ADAS1000/ADAS1000-1 offer on the standard serial interface (2 kHz and 16 kHz data rates).
 This dedicated pace interface uses three of the four GPIO pins, leaving one GPIO pin available even when the secondary serial interface is enabled.
 Note that the on-chip digital calibration to ensure channel gain matching does not apply to data that is available on this interface.
 This interface is discussed in more detail in the Secondary Serial Interface section.